 California Vehicle Code 22107 VC is the State's statute prohibiting unsafe lane changes.
 Under this section, drivers can only change lanes when safe and only after signaling.

 There are five important points to know about 22107 VC.

 - The code section applies to both changing lanes, as well as when drivers move right or left from a direct course.

 - A driver that violates Vehicle Code 22107 is guilty of an infraction and must pay a fine of $238.00.

 - A motorist that does not signal also receives one point on his DMV driving record.
 A driver risks getting a negligent operator license suspension if he receives 4 points in 12 months, 6 points in 24 months or 8 points in 36 months.

-- Drivers can challenge a ticket for violating VC 22107 by raising a legal defense.
+- Drivers can challenge a ticket by raising a legal defense.
 It's best, though, for drivers to consult with an attorney before doing so.

-- Motorists cannot ignore tickets for violating Vehicle Code 22107.
+- Motorists cannot ignore traffic tickets.
 This results in the violation of a new law, failure to appear, pursuant to California Vehicle Code 40508.
 This violation may be charged as a misdemeanor.

 Our California personal injury attorneys will highlight the following in this article:

 - 1. Vehicle Code 22107 – Rules on when motorists can change lanes and drive right or left from center